ridhwaans/homehost/README.md

 Run `npm run start-dev` to start the application in dev mode
 *homehost* scans the media paths and adds the files to the database
 Wait for the async job to finish generating metadata and save
-To explore all media data, run `npx prisma studio` and go to `http://localhost:5555`
+To explore all media data, run `npx prisma studio` from `server/` and go to `http://localhost:5555`
-To reset the database and clear all data, run `npx prisma migrate reset`
+To reset the database and clear all data, run `npx prisma migrate reset` from `server/`

 ### Run